Amit6006/Inner_Speech_Prediction/README.md

 # Inner_Speech_Prediction
 The project aimed to classify raw EEG signals into categories.
 It includes real-time EEG signal processing, data cleaning using techniques like ICA, and building DL models to classify inner thoughts into their class.

-**Project Overview**
-This project leverages real-time EEG data from human subjects, processed to clean and analyze neural signals, and then applied deep learning techniques to convert these signals into spoken language.
-Using a combination of advanced filtering techniques and neural networks, the system captures the neural patterns related to inner speech and translates them into speech output.
+Real-time EEG data from human subjects is, processed to clean and analyze neural signals, and then applied deep learning techniques to convert these signals into spoken language.
+Using a combination of advanced filtering techniques and neural networks, the system captures the neural patterns related to inner speech and translates them into speech output(classes).

 # Data Collection
   Subjects: 10 subjects from different age groups.